kamaladafrica/axon-cdi/README.md

 * Write producer methods for CommandBus, EventBus, EventStore and SagaRepository.
 * Annotate producer methods whith @AutoConfigure
 * Optionally you can write producer for Snapshotter and SnapshotterTrigger
-* Optionally you can write producer for TransactionManager

 ### What you get
 * An instance of EventSourcingRepository for every aggregate root